aecombs/TaxSoftwareReconciliation/README.md

-### Tax Software Reconciliation
+# Tax Software Reconciliation

-This script is written in python and is used to reconcile data from Lacerte, as a source of truth, and the CRM extension eWay.
+This script is written in python and is used to reconcile data from **Lacerte**, as a source of truth, and the CRM extension **eWay**.

 It checks agreement on three separate axes:
 - That each Lacerte client exists in eWay with the exact same last name and first name(s)